vtex/vtex-courses/courses/service/03_events/en.md

     ![image](https://user-images.githubusercontent.com/43679629/83802091-8c69f380-a680-11ea-82af-a438fb73f40b.png)

-    > This healthcheck route access creates a cache context needed for the VTEX IO to fire events.
+    > This health check route access creates a cache context needed for the VTEX IO to fire events.
 Without it, the `events-example` app won't be able to fire the events our app is going to listen to.

 2. Now, we need to add the event handler on the `Service` declaration to refer to what the app is supposed to do when listening to the event.
 To do so, on the `/node/index.ts` file, complement `Service` declaration: